p4309027/bt/README.md

 Tested on node `v6.11.0`

 1. open `cmd` and clone the project
 (or download the project and unzip it)

 2. change the file directory to `'bt'` folder directory:
    `cd bt`

 3. then run: `node app.js input.txt`
-   (or `npm start` with desired input file name as a parameter, e.g.: `npm start input.txt`)
+(or `npm start` with desired input file name as a parameter, e.g. : `npm start input.txt`)

 4. to test the 'status-report' module, run `npm test`